A Complete Guide to Planning Your Own Funeral or Memorial Service

 • Prevent future arguments between family members during a difficult time by ensuring that all the specific details are mapped out for them.

-How to Plan Your Own Funeral Service
+How to Plan Your Own Funeral: Step-by-Step

-Don’t worry if learning how to plan your own funeral seems intimidating—it doesn’t have to be!
+Ready to start the process?
+Keep reading for six simple steps to seamlessly pre-plan your own funeral or memorial service.
+Don’t worry if this seems intimidating—it’s not!
 In fact, you can plan your whole funeral for free with Everdays.
 We’ll make sure you have what you need to make your funeral planning decisions—and instantly give your loved ones access to your plan so all the answers they’ll need are just a click away when the time comes.

 Step 1: Start with Planning the Basics